 México is considered a mega-diverse country and is thus included in a group of nations that possess the greatest population and diversity of animals and plants, accounting for nearly 70% of our Earth's global species.
 México is currently home to 804 species of reptiles, 535 species of mammals, and is the fifth most-populous country in amphibians and vascular plant species, and the eighth most-populous country in birds species.
 México is also a plurinational country: there are more than 60 indigenous groups who are living in México today.

-Webinar carried out to train and effectively participate in the SEMARNAT Consultation towards COP-18 of CITES.
+Webinar about the SEMARNAT Consultation towards COP-18 of CITES.

 The MSc.
 Paola Mosig, Scientific Authority of Mexico to CITES shared key information to actively participate in the discussion.